-Research in the MMPU focuses on common diseases.
-One MMPU hallmark is that it is staffed by both institutions and each research group is headed by two cooperating principal investigators.
-The MMPU is co-directed by Prof. Andreas Kulozik from the Angelika-Lautenschläger Hospital for Children and Adolescents at the Heidelberg University and by Prof. Matthias Hentze from EMBL.
+Research in the MMPU focuses on common diseases, as well as on rare diseases with a particular medical need.
+One MMPU hallmark is that it is staffed by both institutions and each research group is headed by two or more cooperating principal investigators.
+The MMPU is co-directed by Prof. Andreas Kulozik from the Angelika-Lautenschläger Hospital for Children and Adolescents at the Heidelberg University, by Prof. Matthias Hentze and by Dr. Jan Korbel from EMBL.

 The MMPU has an international orientation, with regular team meetings, two annual public research days, and an attractive seminar programme.